thecredibleway/thecredibleway-com/docs/faq/questions/what-about-people-who-never-heard-the-gospel.md

 and urgently share the Gospel.
 Hell is not just a theological concept - it is a place of real and eternal suffering ([Mark 9:43](https://www.biblegateway.com/passage/?search=Mark%209%3A43&version=NKJV)).
-Empathy demands that we feel the terror of those who face judgment for every human being, whether they live in the heart of Africa, a remote village in the Amazon rainforest, or a bustling city in America.
+Empathy demands that we feel the terror of those who face judgment for every human being, whether they live in the heart of Africa, a remote village in the Amazon rainforest or a bustling city in America.
 We must act on the compassion we have for them by sharing the Gospel.

 ## Trust God's Justice and Mercy